2020 Collection of Project Unify User Stories

-The following is the 2020 collection of Project Unify User Story summaaries.
-Each summary in the series explores a particular challenge in cross-domain interoperability and integration.
-The entire series follows the Thomson family through the trials and tribulations of a difficult set of lives which require community and societal help to survive.
+The following is the 2020 collection of Project Unify User Story summaries.
+Each summary explores a particular challenge in cross-domain interoperability and integration.
+The entire series follows the Thomson family through the trials and tribulations of their difficult lives, and the community and societal help they need to survive.
 Each story has been or will be developed in more complete detail as needed for demonstrations.
-(E.g. the 2019 MITATAC Adult Opioid Story was fully developed as a 5 page detailed user story.)
+(For example, the 2019 MITA-TAC Adult Opioid Story was fully developed as a detailed, five-page user story.)

 DOD-to-VA Transition Assistance (VA/VHA 2020 Story - Index Person: John Thomson)

-Desired Outcome: With appropriate cross-domain social services, case management, and health care coordination, Sarah could have been helped through successful completion of substance-abuse rehabilitation; Jameson could have received appropriate healthcare and therapy; and John could have been supported with therapy for his PTSD and re-integrated into the family structure.
+Desired Outcome: With appropriate cross-domain social services, case management, and healthcare coordination, Sarah could have been helped to successful complete substance-abuse rehabilitation; Jameson could have received appropriate healthcare and therapy; and John could have been supported with PTSD therapy and re-integrated into the family structure.

-Setup for the next scenario: Unfortunately, the many stresses on the family, combined with each individual’s personal challenges, result in a divorce for John and Sarah.
-She and Jameson have move into a tiny apartment in a poor area of Temperance, MI.
+Setup for the next scenario: Unfortunately, the many stresses on the family, combined with each individual’s personal challenges, resulted in a divorce for John and Sarah.
+She and Jameson have moved into a tiny apartment in a poor area of Temperance, MI.

 Adult Opioid (MITATAC 2019 Story - Index Person: Sarah Thomson)

-When Sarah Thomson was 27 years old she divorced Air Force Sergeant John Thomson.
-At the time she was the newly single mother of Jameson Thomson, age 7.
-Sarah and Jameson live just above the poverty line in a tiny apartment in a run-down, non-rent-controlled building in Temperance, MI.
-Her ex-husband is living in a homeless shelter in another state and is not able to provide for his ex-wife or son.
+When Sarah Thomson was 27 years old, she divorced Air Force Sergeant John Thomson.
+That resulted in her becoming the single mother of Jameson Thomson, age 7.
+Sarah and Jameson now live just above the poverty line in a tiny apartment in a run-down, non-rent-controlled building in Temperance, MI.
+Her ex-husband is living in a homeless shelter in another state and is not able to contribute financially or in any other way to help his ex-wife or son.

 After being injured at her warehouse job a year ago, Sarah got hooked on opioids, which caused her to develop acute kidney disease; she also had asthma.
 She is currently receiving court-ordered Medication Assisted Therapy (MAT).
-6 months’ pregnant she has several nonmedical issues relating to access to food, housing, and transportation.
+In addition, she is six months pregnant and has several nonmedical issues relating to access to food, housing, and transportation.

-One day Jameson’s First Grade teacher, notices that Jameson has come to school in a very drowsy condition, falling asleep several times at breakfast and in early morning classes, and sends Jameson to see Florence Whitaker, the School Nurse.
-While Florence is talking to Jameson she happens to notice what looks like an empty prescription bottle in his book bag – when she examines it, she finds it is from his mother’s buprenorphine prescription.
+One day Jameson’s First Grade teacher notices that the boy has come to school in a very drowsy condition, falling asleep several times at breakfast and in early-morning classes.
+The teacher sends Jameson to see Florence Whitaker, the school nurse.
+While Florence is talking to Jameson, she notices what looks like an empty prescription bottle in his book bag; when she examines it, she finds it is from his mother’s buprenorphine prescription.

 Sarah is called to the school to respond to this crisis.
-Sarah is under the influence and very drowsy, falling asleep at the wheel and totaling her car.
+Driving there under the influence of her medication, which makes her very drowsy, she falls asleep at the wheel and hits a lamp post; her car is totaled.
 She is rushed to the hospital by ambulance.
 She’s familiar with the emergency room; it’s where she and Jameson get most of their healthcare when they need it.
-Sarah receives treatment for minor injuries in the ambulance, then again in the hospital.
+Sarah receives treatment for minor injuries while she’s in the ambulance, then again in the hospital.
 The next day, she’s charged in court with driving while under the influence and reckless endangerment.
-As a result of the charges that landed her in court – as well as concerns raised by Child Protective Services and her ex-husband’s absence, Jameson is placed in foster care and, as a result, must change schools (among many other aspects of life).
+As a result of the charges that landed her in court – as well as concerns raised by Child Protective Services and her ex-husband’s absence – Jameson is placed in foster care and, as a result, must change schools (among many other aspects of life).

-Desired Outcome: With appropriate cross-domain social services, case management and healthcare coordination, Sarah could have been helped through successful completion of substance-abuse rehabilitation and been provided better prenatal care for the baby she’s carrying; and Jameson could have been provided with appropriate healthcare and therapy, spent less time in foster case, and re-integrated into his family.
+Desired Outcome: With appropriate cross-domain social services, case management, and healthcare coordination, Sarah could have been helped through successful completion of substance-abuse rehabilitation and been provided with better prenatal care for the baby she’s carrying.
+Jameson could have been provided with appropriate healthcare and therapy, spent less time in foster case, and re-integrated into his family.

 Behavioral Health for Children and Youth (InCK NIC/MITATAC 2020 Story - Index Person: Jameson Thomson)

-Sarah Thomson, now age 30, is a medically complex patient with multiple chronic conditions (asthma and heroin-induced nephropathy, which has not yet progressed to End-Stage Renal Disease).
-She is still under court-ordered Medication Assisted Therapy (MAT) for Opioid Use Disorder.
+Sarah Thomson, 30, is a medically complex patient with multiple chronic conditions (asthma and heroin-induced nephropathy, which has not yet progressed to end-stage renal disease).
+She is under court-ordered Medication Assisted Therapy (MAT) for Opioid Use Disorder.
 She has been divorced from Air Force Technical Sergeant John Thomson for three years and has been raising her two children as a single parent.
 They live in a run-down area of Temperance, MI, near a furniture manufacturer and a large farm, with associated air and water quality issues.

-Since we last checked in on our scenario family, Sarah gave birth to a daughter, Madison, who is now 3 years old.
+Since we last checked in on our scenario family, Sarah gave birth to a daughter, Madison, who is now 3.
 Like her son, Jameson, Madison was born with Neonatal Abstinence Syndrome (NAS).
-Jameson, who is now 10 years old, also has asthma.
-He has no medical home, gets minimal well-child care, and receives most of his healthcare at the ER or urgent care facilities He has watched far too frequently as Emergency Medical Services personnel came to his house to resuscitate his mother.
+Jameson, who is now 10, also has asthma.
+He has no medical home, gets minimal well-childcare, and receives most of his healthcare at the ER or urgent care facilities.
+He has watched far too frequently as Emergency Medical Services personnel came to his house to resuscitate his mother.
 He has been in and out of foster care and has been receiving behavioral health therapy ever since Child Protective Services intervened as a result of his Adverse Childhood Experiences (ACEs), which were directly and indirectly due to his mother’s addiction.

-Jameson was held back to repeat first grade but has never been screened for nor diagnosed with any developmental disabilities.
-Jameson has been traumatized in many ways – being separated on-and-off from his mother and from his father for year; moving away from his friends each time he was placed in foster care; living in care with a different, unfamiliar family each time; and being placed repeatedly into new schools in which he knew no one.
-During the same period, he has been detached from his personal support system, even as he has been challenged by the new experiences of meetings with an overloaded case manager, appearances in family court, and the stress of his mother’s addiction and his father’s ongoing absence.
+Jameson was held back to repeat first grade but has never been screened for, nor diagnosed with, any developmental disabilities.
+Jameson has been traumatized in many ways: being separated on-and-off from his mother and from his father for years; moving away from his friends each time he was placed in foster care and living in care with a different, unfamiliar family each time; and being placed repeatedly into new schools in which he knew no one.
+During the same period, he has been detached from his personal support system, even as he has been challenged by the new experiences of meetings with an overloaded case manager, appearances in family court, and the stress of his mother’s addiction and his father’s absence.

 Jameson becomes withdrawn at school and testy with his foster parents.
 When he moved into his most-recent foster placement, he left his medications behind and has neglected to continue his asthma-controller inhaler treatments; it’s no surprise that his physical and mental health have declined.
 In addition, although he is getting behavioral health therapy, Jameson uses drugs and alcohol to cope with his misery and anxiety.

-Florence begins taking Jameson’s vital signs and recording them in the School’s Electronic Medical Records (EMR) system.
-She suspects misuse of opiods to be the cause for Jameson’s drowsiness, so she opens a triage instrument to ask some questions and record her observations.
-The Triage tool guidance suggests an intervention: Notify the School Assistance Team, which is made up of Florence, the principal, and Gerald Brown LSW, a social worker in the Michigan Department of Health and Human Services (MDHHS) Monroe County office.
+Florence begins taking Jameson’s vital signs and recording them in the school’s Electronic Medical Records (EMR) system.
+She suspects misuse of opioids to be the cause for Jameson’s drowsiness, so she opens a triage instrument to ask some questions and record her observations.
+The triage tool guidance suggests an intervention: notify the School Assistance Team, which is made up of Florence, the principal, and Gerald Brown LSW, a social worker in the Michigan Department of Health and Human Services (MDHHS) Monroe County office.